xso4/vndb-mirror/data/api-kana.md

-The server calculates a rough estimate of the number of JSON keys it would generate in response to your query and throws an error if that estimation exceeds a certain theshold, i.e. if the response is expected to be rather large.
+The server calculates a rough estimate of the number of JSON keys it would generate in response to your query and throws an error if that estimation exceeds a certain threshold, i.e. if the response is expected to be rather large.
 This estimation is entirely based on the `"fields"` and `"results"` parameters, so you can work around this error by either selecting fewer fields or fewer results.